 The following setting affects the display of tasks in both the Task List and calendar:

 - Carry forward uncompleted Tasks — Whether or not to carry forward past due tasks and display them on the current date.

 To adjust default settings for alarms and the behavior of the BusyCal Alarms window, click Alarms.
 The top portion of this preference pane addresses default alarms, while the bottom half applies to the BusyCal Alarm window.

-Although you can manually set alarms for any event or to do, you may want to adjust the default settings for new events and to dos to suit your personal preferences.
+Although you can manually set alarms for any event or task, you may want to adjust the default settings for new events and tasks to suit your personal preferences.